Privacy & Cookie Policy

 We may collect, use, store and transfer the following different kinds of personal data about you:

-• purchase history, including details about services you have purchased from us;
+- purchase history, including details about products you have purchased from us;

 Unless we have told you otherwise, we do not collect any special categories of personal data about you.
 This includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.